-Because of Covid-19, working from home has become the norm.
-In the main this has a good experience for most people.
+Working from home is a preference for a lot of people.
 As many as 86% of UK employees want to work remotely at least once per week (source hrnews.co.uk).
 Productivity is better in many cases, and so is wellbeing.
 This situation is full of positives – no commuting, more time with family, better health, less anxiety, the list goes on.
-As with all change, it hasn’t worked out well for everyone.
+But this shift to homeworking hasn’t worked out well for everyone.
 There are many spin off businesses that rely on office workers, and times are hard for these, often small, companies.
-However it looks as if this is not just a trend, this is how it is now.
+However it looks as if this is not just a trend.
 Remote workers and now digital nomads are a feature of our future.

 The digital age has truly come into its own and businesses and people have adapted brilliantly.
 All you need is a laptop and wifi and you can work from anywhere.
 Despite the benefits of working from home, there are other things to consider.
 If space is an issue then that can be a problem.
 This has spawned a rise in the home office conversion market with rooms being re-purposed and grandly designed sheds in the garden are now the latest ‘must have’ for those with cash.
 Housebuilders are designing new homes with studies which are becoming as desirable as a spacious kitchen/diner and an en-suite bathroom.